avatar

 Shooting Kodak Vision 500T (Marix 800T) at night

 Trying tungsten-balanced film had been on my list of experiments for a while, and staying in Osaka felt like the perfect opportunity to shoot it.
 The city is incredibly bright at night, with neon lights everywhere, making it an ideal setting for a film that thrives in artificial lighting.
 The tungsten-balanced film is designed for artificial lighting, and if you use it during the day, your photos will have a strong blue cast.
+This happens because the film is balanced for 3200K tungsten light, which is much warmer than daylight.
+Without a corrective filter, daylight will shift photos toward blue tones.

 Read more ...